 SECTION 1.
 EXECUTIVE COMMITTEE

-The Board of Directors may, by a majority vote of its members, designate an Executive Committee consisting of three (3) board members and may delegate to such committee the powers and authority of the board in the management of the business and affairs of the corporation, to the extent permitted, and except as may otherwise be provided, by provisions of law.
+The Board of Directors may, by a majority vote of its Members, designate an Executive Committee consisting of three (3) Board Members and may delegate to such committee the powers and authority of the Board in the management of the business and affairs of the corporation, to the extent permitted, and except as may otherwise be provided, by provisions of law.

-By a majority vote of its members, the board may at any time revoke or modify any or all of the Executive Committee authority so delegated, increase or decrease but not below two (2) the number of the members of the Executive Committee, and fill vacancies on the Executive Committee from the members of the board.
-The Executive Committee shall keep regular minutes of its proceedings, cause them to be filed with the corporate records, and report the same to the board from time to time as the board may require.
+By a majority vote of its Members, the Board may at any time revoke or modify any or all of the Executive Committee authority so delegated, increase or decrease but not below two (2) the number of the Members of the Executive Committee, and fill vacancies on the Executive Committee from the Members of the Board.
+The Executive Committee shall keep regular minutes of its proceedings, cause them to be filed with the corporate records, and report the same to the Board from time to time as the Board may require.

 SECTION 2.
 OTHER COMMITTEES

 The corporation shall have such other committees as may from time to time be designated by resolution of the Board of Directors.
-These committees may consist of persons who are not also members of the board and shall act in an advisory capacity to the board.
+These committees may consist of persons who are not also Members of the Board and shall act in an advisory capacity to the Board.

 SECTION 3.
 MEETINGS AND ACTION OF COMMITTEES

-Meetings and action of committees shall be governed by, noticed, held and taken in accordance with the provisions of these Bylaws concerning meetings of the Board of Directors, with such changes in the context of such Bylaw provisions as are necessary to substitute the committee and its members for the Board of Directors and its members, except that the time for regular and special meetings of committees may be fixed by resolution of the Board of Directors of by the committee.
+Meetings and action of committees shall be governed by, noticed, held and taken in accordance with the provisions of these Bylaws concerning meetings of the Board of Directors, with such changes in the context of such Bylaw provisions as are necessary to substitute the committee and its Members for the Board of Directors and its Members, except that the time for regular and special meetings of committees may be fixed by resolution of the Board of Directors of by the committee.
 The Board of Directors may also adopt rules and regulations pertaining to the conduct of meetings of committees to the extent that such rules and regulations are not inconsistent with the provisions of these Bylaws.

 ARTICLE 6